visualpharm/Lunacy/docs/index.md

 The icons/photos platform is not only a dedicated comprehensive storage of all the icons you need (guaranteed), but it is actually a sophisticated distributed environment of innovative tools with the following list of unbeatable features:
  - We offer free online web app and free desktop apps (mac&windows) for maximum comfort and ease of integration.
 Apps provide build-in editors to search and to craft the look/feel of the content you need.
 Various types of export options are provided
- - We offer an API integration option.
+ - We offer an icons API integration option.
 API functions allow your apps to send requests in our system to search and get icons with the corresponding metadata on the fly.
 This option let you build extremely sophisticated apps.
+ - We, as a movie-scale team, offer a constantly updated collection of [stock photos](https://photos.icons8.com/) (high resolution) with the same style and quality across the collection.
+We use standardised light conditions across all photo sessions.
+Therefore, our clients can combine the objects, models, and backdrops as they wish.
+Many images have transparent backgrounds.
+Photo API integration called [Moose](https://photos.icons8.com/api/v1/documentation) is in beta at the moment.
  - We offer a conceptually new service called [omg-img ](http://img.icons8.com/).
 This service allows you to get new UI products to the market quicker and at a lower cost.
 It drastically increases the workflow efficiency and let your team to stay focused on business logic of your app not on the low level processing tasks such as adjusting icons sizes, colors, formats etc. You even don’t have to export an icon and store it on a server.
 Everything becomes much more easier with [omg-img](http://img.icons8.com/) service
  - We constantly invest in optimisation of our search engines, so that our customers could get most relevant results in less time and in more intuitive way.
 Cutting edge technologies such as word embeddings and deep learning are applied to boost the performance of search process.
 [Visual search](http://ai.icons8.com/Scribble/Search) architecture is in development stage at the moment.
- - We guarantee that we have all the icons you need.
-Otherwise we create one absolutely for free
+ - We guarantee that we have all the icons/photos you need.
+Otherwise we create one absolutely for free per your request
- -
 # Icons Apps
 ## Web app
 ### Searching